(Article extracted fom a workshop & book called

-Ask questions to confront yourself, your belief system, your values and your generalisations.
+These questions are here to confront yourself, your belief system, your values and often your generalisations.

 Ask yourself - about whom or what?

-Ask :: What about him don't I like?
+Ask yourself : What about him don't I like?

 Ask: "who specifically does not want you?